liuyinz/mini-echo.el/README.md

   ```

 - How to show window border in terminal?

   In GUI, customize face `window-divider` to show window border, due to `window-divider-mode` is not available in terminal, you need to use other measures to identify windows.
   In terminal, `internal-border` is displayed, so only need to solve horizontal border problem.
 Enable packages like tabbar or topsy to help highlight horizontal border instead.

+- How to distinguish minibuffer window in terminal?

+  Customize face `mini-echo-minibuffer-window` to set different background color from
+  default.